-Happy Tail: Dumped by a backyard breeder, a Yorkie gets a second chance
+Happy Tail: A Yorkie gets a second chance

 When Lulu went into labor distress, the backyard breeders who kept her refused to pay for a Cesarean birth.
 Instead, they called Shih Tzu and Furbaby Rescue to take the dog off their hands.
 Her pups didn’t make it, but at least Lulu was going to get a second chance at a good life.
 Lulu went into foster care in Connecticut, and her description was posted on Petfinder.